-GASB 68 now requires the District to account for its payments to the Michigan Public School Employees' Retirement System in a manner that has a significant effect on the District's change in net position.
+GASB 68 requires the District to account for its payments to the Michigan Public School Employees' Retirement System in a manner that has a significant effect on the District's change in net position.
 Based on various factors, the District may report an increase or decrease in net position depending on whether the District's proportionate share of the net pension liability increases or decreases in any given year.
-For the year ended June 30, 2016, the District reported a decrease in net position related to GASB 68, which indicates that the District's proportionate share of the net pension liability increased.
+For the year ended June 30, 2016, the District reported a decrease in net position of \$609,836 related to GASB 68.